Collaborative Spectrum Sensing in Cognitive and Intelligent Wireless Networks: An Artificial Intelligence Perspective: Artificial Intelligence-Driven Cooperative Spectrum Sensing

-Variational autoencoders (VAEs) are probabilistic generative models that learn compact latent representations while imposing a structured distribution in the latent space.
-Typically trained without labels, VAEs are attractive for spectrum sensing scenarios in which annotated samples are scarce or difficult to obtain.
+Variational autoencoder (VAE) is probabilistic generative model that learn compact latent representations while imposing a structured distribution in the latent space.
+Typically trained without labels, VAE is attractive for spectrum sensing scenarios in which annotated samples are scarce or difficult to obtain.
 By mapping high-dimensional spectrum data into a low-dimensional probabilistic manifold, VAE-based approaches effectively capture the intrinsic statistical characteristics of PU signals, ensuring robust representation even under dynamic channel and interference conditions.
 Distinct from directly performing classification tasks, VAE-based methods typically reformulate sensing as a clustering task within the latent space.
 Representative studies adopt Gaussian mixture models~\cite{tvt/Xie20}, K-means clustering~\cite{tccn/Liao24}, or affinity propagation~\cite{globecom/Khalek24} to distinguish different PU states based on latent embeddings.